redstone99/hass-alert2/README.md

 - **Native event-based alerting**.
 No need to approximate it with conditions and time windows.
 - **Template conditions**.
 No need for extra binary sensors.
 Also means the logic for an alert is in one place in your config file, which makes it easier to manage.
-- **Snooze / disable notifications**.
+- **Snooze / disable / throttle notifications**.
 Handy for noisy sensors or while developing your alerts.
 - **Persistent notification details**.
 In your HA dashboard, you can view past alert firings as well as the message text sent in notifications.
 - **Custom frontend card**.
 Makes it easier to view and manage recent alerts.
 - **Hysteresis**.
 Reduce spurious alerts as sensors fluctuate.